 In August 1995, the District entered into a contract with the City of El Cerrito (City) under which the City provides fire suppression and emergency medical services for the District.
-The contract provides that the District will pay the City an annual fee as defined in the contract (paid on a monthly basis) that expires June 30, 2020.
-The annual fee that the District paid under this contract for the fiscal years ended June 30, 2019 and 2018 totaled \$2,865,231 and \$2,826,907, respectively.
+The contract provides that the District will pay the City an annual fee as defined in the contract (paid on a monthly basis) that expires June 30, 2021.
+The annual fee that the District paid under this contract for the fiscal year ended June 30, 2021 totaled \$3,229,643.
+In June 2021, the District's contract with the City was subsequently renewed through June 30, 2022.